rkuivila/Mellite/site/src/paradox/tut_soundprocesses.md

 You may have noticed that we don't use semicolons between the statements.
 They are automatically inferred by Scala, and only rarely one needs to use semicolons
 (for example if one wants to place multiple statements on a single line).
-The last example also shows a `val` declaration. `val` stands for 'value' and binds the right hand side to a "variable" (symbol) on the left hand side, although this "variable" is immutable, i.e. its value cannot be replaced.
+The last example also shows a `val` declaration. `val` stands for 'value' and binds the right-hand side to a "variable" (symbol) on the left-hand side, although this "variable" is immutable, i.e. its value cannot be replaced.
 It's similar to a `let` statement in Lisp.
 Although Scala also has a `var` keyword for defining mutable variables, it is good practice to stick to `val`s whenever possible, as it greatly reduces the risk of cluttered code.
 Unlike SuperCollider where `var`s can only be defined at the very beginning of a method, in Scala we define the `val`s at the point where we actually assign their content.
 Like Java and SuperCollider, Scala has a `new` keyword to create an instance (value) of a class,